Best High Tea in NYC: 10 Restaurants Serving Afternoon Tea for Kids and Families

 Best For: A great spot for a special occasion outing, whether for a family get together or a girl's birthday treat.
 I think girls ages 8 and up will appreciate this more formal and grownup atmosphere the most.
 The five-course afternoon tea takes at least an hour and a half.
 While children are welcome, use your discretion as to whether your younger kids can sit through it.
 During the week there's a little more room for squirminess as the salon is generally less crowded.
 Read our full review and see photos.

-Cost and Schedule: $40 per person plus tax and gratuity.
-Served daily at various times.
+Cost and Schedule: $55 per person plus tax and gratuity.
+Served Wednesday to Sunday at various times.
 Visit the website for a complete schedule.
 Reservations are required.
 Call 212-533-4466.

 Alice's Tea Cup – Upper East and Upper West Sides